Sypris Solutions (NASDAQ:SYPR) Releases FY 2021 Earnings Guidance

-Sypris Solutions (NASDAQ:SYPR) last issued its quarterly earnings data on Thursday, March 18th.
+Sypris Solutions (NASDAQ:SYPR) last announced its quarterly earnings data on Thursday, March 18th.
 The auto parts company reported ($0.06) earnings per share (EPS) for the quarter.
-The firm had revenue of $20.61 million for the quarter.
-Sypris Solutions had a return on equity of 15.41% and a net margin of 2.38%.
+Sypris Solutions had a net margin of 0.43% and a return on equity of 2.54%.
+The business had revenue of $20.61 million during the quarter.

 Sypris Solutions, Inc provides truck components, oil and gas pipeline components, and aerospace and defense electronics in the United States and Mexico.
 It operates through two segments, Sypris Technologies and Sypris Electronics.
 The Sypris Technologies segment supplies forged and machined components for the commercial vehicle, off highway vehicle, light truck, automotive, and energy markets.